FURK4NGG/Server-Setup/README.md

 ## Verify the AdGuard Home Dashboard
 Open the AdGuard Home dashboard and go to: Query Log

-Refresh a few websites on the client device.
+Refresh a few websites or run: dig google.com

 Expected result:
 New DNS queries from the WireGuard client should appear in the Query Log.